HumansForward/hooked-readable/README.md

   beforePush: function(data) { data.status = 1; return data; }
   ```

 * `highWaterMark` (Number) — The maximum number of bytes (or objects) to store in the internal buffer before ceasing to read from the underlying resource.
-Default = 16384 (16kb), or 16 for objectMode streams
+Default = 16384 (16kb), or 16 for objectMode streams.

 * `objectMode` (Boolean) — Whether this stream should behave as a stream of objects.
 Default is true.